gottburgm/scripts/README.md

 # scripts
-Random scripts that i made
+Random scripts that i made / have modified / use